freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/use-getters-and-setters-to-control-access-to-an-object.english.md

 <section id='description'>
 You can obtain values from an object and set the value of a property within an object.
 These are classically called <dfn>getters</dfn> and <dfn>setters</dfn>.
-Getter functions are meant to access the value of an object's private variable without the user directly accessing the private variable.
-This value can be returned with or without performing any additional modifications to it.
+Getter functions are meant to simply return (get) the value of an object's private variable to the user without the user directly accessing the private variable.
 Setter functions are meant to modify (set) the value of an object's private variable based on the value passed into the setter function.
 This change could involve calculations, or even overwriting the previous value completely.<br><br>

 ```js